 For an example of a contrasting breeding objective, consider hunting breeds and their origin compared to Bernese Mountain Dogs and their origin.
 For much of history, these hunting breeds were a luxury owned by people who could afford luxury, the aristocracy.
 Wild game belonged to the fiefdom so there was no one but a noble who would have need for such a dog.
 The nobles did not care how the dog acted as long as the dog hunted well.
 In other words, good manners were not as important as locating game and other hunting skills.
 If a dog hunted well it was bred with other dogs that hunted well and if a dog didn't hunt well it was not bred.
-Behaviors that were not useful for the family were not considered in breeding these dogs because they worked only in the field.
-And so the breed progressed to help man as a hunter but, not as a family dog.
+Behavior that was not useful for a family was not considered in breeding hunting dogs because they worked only in the field.
+And so the hunting breed progressed to help humans as a hunters but, not as family dogs.

 A well bred and trained hunting dog is a joy to behold in its work.
 Their work being finding game, remaining quiet while the hunter dispatches the game and retrieving game for the hunter.
 But, I would prefer not to have a hunting dog on a farm nor would I want to try to train a Berner to hunt.
 They are dogs developed for different purposes.
 One could have a hunting dog in the suburbs or a Berner.
 Now days the hunting breeds probably outnumber the Berners in suburbia, 10 to 1.
 In spite of their popularity I think the Berner is a much better suburban family dog than a hunting breed (with the caveat that if you like to hunt with a dog then a hunting breed exists just for you.)
 This is why for our family, the Bernese Mt Dog is the best dog.
 We like all dogs but it is only the Bernese Mt Dog with which my family has a historic and spiritual connection.